 How fast will I progress?

-Obviously you will progress faster if you have longer trips and/or put in more hours of practice per day.
+Of course, you will progress faster if you have longer trips and/or put in more hours of practice per day.
 I’m a sloth so I usually ride only 4 hours a day, compared to some of my friends who are ready to hit the slopes at 8am (!!!)
-And even if you have 1-2 years between trips, your efforts will not be wasted.
+And even if you have 1-2 years between trips, your efforts will not be totally wasted.
 It is (sort of) like cycling and your muscle memory will not forget.

 Still looking pretty retarded on my second trip